-Changing of the Guard at Southeastern Seminary: What It Means for Wake Forest and Beyond
+Changing of the Guard at the Wake Forest Seminary

 Dr. Danny Akin, who’s been president of Southeastern Baptist Theological Seminary (SEBTS) since 2004, just announced he plans to retire on July 31, 2026.
 He’s been a significant presence here in Wake Forest and one of the longest-serving leaders at SEBTS, so this marks an important change for both the seminary and the community.